stjohnvictor/kingsmen/en/phase1Leave.md

 These things can also be a negative friendship circle or activities and places that lead us into sin.
 We need to be free of it all so we can build a life anew with God.

-## Uprooting and Planting
+## Uprooting and Clearing
-In some ways you can aliken it to remodelling a garden.
-If your life is like a jungle you need to uproot a lot before you can replant and maintain a healthy garden.

-#TODO
-I have decided to put together a list What follows is a long list of things you just need to stop doing
-* Step by step we will begin to add new disciplines to replace all the junk
-* Get away from things where you draw your self worth, value form etc.
+In order to get free we need to think about out lives as if it was an overgrown garden that needed remodelling.
+Before you can re-model an overgrown garden you often need to uproot and clear many trees, bushes, moss etc. that don't fit with the new plan or perhaps they need to be moved somewhere else, but essentially the core starting point is uprooting and clearing.

+There are certain thinghs we should look for in our lives that we should mark as needing to be uprooted or cleared.
+They include:
+* Things or relationships that we draw our self worth or value from outside of Jesus.
-* Get away from things that take up your mind space or constantly demand your loyalty
+* Things or relationships that you are obsessed with, that take up your mind space, or constantly demand your loyalty outside of Jesus.

+If it is a huge struggle to break some of these bonds I recommend leaving where you live and ask God to show you a new City or Town to live in or perhaps a new Nation!

+I have created a starter list below of some basic things that you should deal with.
+The reality is that each person has their own set of things which are "junk" in their lives that they need to clear out.
+If you allow yourself a moment of stillness the Holy Spirit will show you, or your consicense, the things you need to throw out.

 ## Uproot List
 ### Activities
 * TV / Series / Youtube
-  * Just ditch all of it
-  * Movie watching included for now
-* Staying up after 11PM at night
 * Movies with junk in them
   * Horror / Drama
   * Porn, Sex Scenes etc.
+* Staying up after 11PM at night
 * Sleeping more than 8 Hours a day
 * Alcohol
 * Excessive Partying / Clubbing etc.